Why Rust for AI/ML

 Performance

-Rust’s zero-cost abstractions and low-level control deliver C++-like speed, making it ideal for computationally intensive ML tasks like neural network training or large-scale data processing.
-Rust enables fast, native implementations directly within the language.
+Rust's zero-cost abstractions and low-level control deliver C++-like speed, making it ideal for computationally intensive ML tasks such as training deep neural networks, large-scale data preprocessing, or real-time inference at the edge.
+Unlike Python, Rust compiles directly to efficient native code, often reducing runtime overhead.

 - Example: The